 - Access resources, promote our purposes and attract new members through direct communication with the Medical Services Community

-We meet the SECOND Monday of each month at 7:00 pm in the Board Room, Chilton Hospital, 97 West Parkway, Pompton Plains, NJ 07444 (map).
+We meet the SECOND Monday of each month at 7:00 pm in the Board Room, Chilton Medical Center, 97 West Parkway, Pompton Plains, NJ 07444 (map).
 Main Entrance – on the Main Floor 1st right after Gift Shop.

 United Ostomy Associations of America